 Section 2: Maintenance and Inspection of Articles and Bylaws

-A copy of the Corporation’s Articles of Incorporation and Bylaws, as amended to date, shall be maintained at the principal office of the Corporation and shall be open to inspection by any member at all reasonable times during office hours.
+A copy of the Corporation’s Articles of Incorporation and Bylaws, as amended to date, shall be maintained at the principal office of the Corporation and shall be open to inspection by any business subject to the HCTBID assessment at all reasonable times during office hours.

-(a) In any fiscal year in which the Corporation has more than one hundred (100) members or $10,000 in assets at any time during the fiscal year: i) Each member shall be notified of the member’s right to receive the annual financial report of this Corporation.
-A copy of the most recent annual financial shall be promptly sent to any member who sends a written request for the report.
-If approved by the Board of Directors, the Corporation may send the annual financial report and accompanying material by electronic transmission. (ii) Not later than one hundred and twenty (120) days after the close of the fiscal year, this Corporation shall prepare an annual financial report containing (1) a Statement of Financial Position of the end of the fiscal year, (2) a Statement of Operational Activities for the fiscal year, (3) a statement of changes in financial position for the fiscal year, (4) a statement that the names and addresses of the current members of the Corporation are located at the principal office of the Corporation, and (5) the information required by subsection (b) below.
+(a) In any fiscal year in which the Corporation has more than $10,000 in assets at any time during the fiscal year: i) Each Director shall be sent a copy of the annual financial report.
+If approved by the Board of Directors, the Corporation may send the annual financial report and accompanying material by electronic transmission. (ii) Not later than one hundred and twenty (120) days after the close of the fiscal year, this Corporation shall prepare an annual financial report containing (1) a Statement of Financial Position of the end of the fiscal year, (2) a Statement of Operational Activities for the fiscal year, (3) a statement of changes in financial position for the fiscal year and (4) the information required by subsection (b) below.

 The report shall be accompanied by (i) any report on it by an independent accountant, or if there is no such report, (ii) the certificate of an authorized officer of the Corporation that the statement was prepared without audit of books and records of the Corporation.